section-engineering-education/engineering-education/content/articles/how-to-build-a-text-classification-model-using-bert-and-tensorflow/index.md

 We have imported the following packages:

 - `tensorflow`:
-This is the machine learning package used to build the neural network.
+It is the machine learning package used to build the neural network.
 It will create the input and output layers of our machine learning model.

 - `tensorflow_hub`:
-This contains a pre-trained machine model used to build our text classification.
+It contains a pre-trained machine model used to build our text classification.
 Our pre-trained model is BERT.
 We will re-use the BERT model and fine-tune it to meet our needs.

 - `tensorflow_text`:
-This will allow us to work with text.
+It will allow us to work with text.
 In this tutorial, we are solving a text-classification problem.

 - `pandas`:
 We will use Pandas to load our dataset.
 We also use Pandas for data manipulation and analysis.
 This gives us a clear overview of how our dataset is structured.